captn3m0/captn3m0.github.com/homeopathy/index.md

 ## Bounty Amount

-Current total: 5000 INR
+{% include homeopathy.html %}

 If you'd like to up the amount, I'll add your name to the list.
 Tweet to me [@captn3m0](https://twitter.com/captn3m0) or send me an [email](mailto:me@captnemo.in).
+You can also file a Pull Request on GitHub by editing the [_data/homeopathy.yml][data] file.

-You can be anonymous if you'd like, but I'd need to verify your contact details.
+You can be anonymous if you'd like, but I'll need to verify your contact details.
+The bounty details are maintained on github in the [_data/homeopathy.yml][data] file.

 ### Suggestions

 This is a list of suggestions I got while delivering the talk at [hackbeach](https://hackbeach.in).

-* Convert to rupees
+* ~~Convert to rupees~~
 * Word count
 * References
   * Journalistic references